Student Organizations

 About

-As the first national pharmaceutical fraternity, Kappa Psi is now the largest pharmaceutical fraternity with members who are actively practicing in many facets of pharmacy.
-Many prominent individuals in the profession of pharmacy, both locally and nationally, are members of Kappa Psi.
+As the first national pharmaceutical fraternity, Kappa Psi is now the largest, with members actively practicing in many facets of pharmacy.
+Many prominent individuals in the pharmacy profession, both locally and nationally, are members of Kappa Psi.
 Known as an international professional fraternity, Kappa Psi strives to promote the field of pharmacy through the benefits of fraternal affiliation and innovation.

 The Foundation of Kappa Psi Pharmaceutical Fraternity reinforces itself on the four cornerstones of Fellowship, Industry, Sobriety, and High Ideals.
-These four values distinguish a member of Kappa Psi and holds him to a higher standard that other organizations try to model after.
+These four values distinguish a member of Kappa Psi and hold him to a higher standard than other organizations seek to emulate.
 As a member of Kappa Psi, other individuals of the pharmacy profession hold you in higher regard and expect only the best.

 Objective